 As puppies and kittens age, the lower jaw (mandible) catches up to the upper jaw (maxilla).
 A normal adult pet mouth has jaws of equal size so that upper and lower front teeth meet in a scissors bite.

 Dogs' teeth only touch in one or two places (unlike your teeth), and their teeth are narrow, not broad like yours.
 People need to floss to get between teeth and under the gums.
-But for your dog, a toothbrush reaches 90% of the surfaces that need to be cleaned.
-The toothbrush doesn't always reach the far back teeth, which is not a big deal.
-Chewing on a cotton rope bone can help clean those back teeth.
+But for your pet, regular toothbrushing reaches 90% of the surfaces that need to be cleaned.

 Many pet food manufacturers produce a line of dental care food.
 Although company research may show the food reduces tartar and plaque, they are referring to problems above the gum line.
 Kibble cannot help the area below the gum line, and that's where most dental problems originate.
 The same is true of dog biscuits such as Milk-Bone; biscuits don't reach below the gum line to the problem area.